15 Most Beautiful Places In Istanbul, Turkey

 Beautiful Interior of Blue Mosque

 On the exterior, the Blue Mosque is big, but not exactly beautiful.
-But once you enter this religious place, you’ll understand why it belongs on this list.
-The interior is adorned with 20,000 blue Iznik tiles, detailing flowers, trees and abstract patterns of Ottoman influences.
+It’s once you enter this religious place that you’ll understand why it belongs on this list.
+The interior is adorned with 20,000 blue Iznik ceramic tiles, detailing flowers, trees and abstract patterns of Ottoman influences.

 The mosque also has over 200 stained-glass windows that are not only intricately designed, but let in plenty of natural light to make the place feel heavenly.
-It is no surprise that the Blue Mosque is one of the best places to visit in Istanbul.
+As the light shines through the windows, the sunlight dances on the blue tiles creating a beautiful light spectacle.

 3. Balat